NSO Group: Relationship with the Israeli state

 Pegasus spyware is classified as a military export by Israel and its sale is controlled by the government.
 According to The New York Times, "Israel's government has long seen Pegasus as a critical tool for its foreign policy." and that it "[...] has treated NSO as a de facto arm of the state, granting licenses for Pegasus to numerous countries [...] with which the Israeli government hoped to nurture stronger security and diplomatic ties."
 Israel has used the sale of NSO products as a diplomatic bargaining chip to advance its foreign policy interests as well as limiting its sale to or its use against certain states to maintain good relations with certain states.
+Also, at least one co-founder, Shalev Hulio, was reported to have traveled under an Israeli diplomatic passport.
 Israel has faced criticism for approving the sale of NSO technologies to countries with poor human rights records.
 U.S. intelligence officials have also said the Israeli state presumably has backdoor access to data obtained by Pegasus.
 NSO denies being "a tool of Israeli diplomacy", and denies the presence of a backdoor in its spyware tools.

 Israel, wary of angering the U.S. in the wake of the Snowden revelations, required NSO to prevent Pegasus from targeting American phone numbers.
 Israel has used Pegasus to advance its interests in the region, with Pegasus playing a role in negotiating the Abraham Accords.
 A New York Times investigation highlighted several instances in which the sale of Pegasus to a particular government coincided with that government's increased support of Israel.
 Israel has used Pegasus sales in its diplomatic efforts to forge a united front against Iran, thus clearing the sale of the spyware to Azerbaijan, Morocco, the UAE, and Saudi Arabia.

 The Israeli government blocked the sale of Pegasus to Estonia and Ukraine for fear that Israel's relations with Russia would be damaged if the spyware was used against Russia.
 Israel initially authorised the export of Pegasus to Estonia (which made a $30 million down payment to obtain the system), but after a senior Russian official approached Israeli security agencies and informed them that Russia had learned of Estonia's attempts to obtain Pegasus, the Israeli Ministry of Defense decided to disallow Estonia from using Pegasus against any Russian phone numbers following a heated debate on the issue among Israeli officials, and subsequently blocked the sale.